 1. Use General Forums to Source Content Ideas

 One of the first places I go to find inspiration for titles is Quora.
 It’s a huge forum where people ask questions about everything under the sun.
 Simply type in the topic your readers are interested in or the name of your industry, and you will start finding questions to turn into content.

 From this question, you could create something specific, like “10 Invoicing Tools for Freelancers.”

 2. Industry-Specific Forums (Your Readers’ Forums)

 Forums are kind of old school in the world of the Internet, but they’re still popular and a great way to source content ideas.
 They are one of the simplest ways for people to converse with others online just as they do in real life.
 People share news, ask questions, answer questions, and more.

 There are general forums like Quora, but there also are forums for just about every industry and niche.

-Go to Google and search for [your industry] forum, and you’ll likely find at least one and probably a dozen.
+Go to Google and search for [your industry] forum, and you’ll likely find at least one (but probably more).

-There are a few great questions on that one page.
+There are a few great questions on that one page alone.